lgonzalezrouco/pti/p1_cgi/README.md

 You don't need to program the CGIs from scratch, you replicate template_cgi.py.

+In order to write/read the orders to a disk file you can use a comma-separated values format (CSV) and the csv python module.
+Take a look to ANNEX2 for an example.

 ##ANNEX 1: Compiling and installing Apache 2.4 from sources

 	(replace PREFIX by the installation directory, e.g. /home/rtous)